 5. Depression and Anxiety

-For now in our list, last, but not the least, depression and anxiety, that is becoming a serious concern and threat to men’s health.
+For now in our list, last, but not least, depression and anxiety, that is becoming a serious concern and threat to men’s health.
 Depression and anxiety is not merely a bad mood or feeling stressed out.
 It is more than that, it is an emotional disturbance that over time leads to health issues.
 But before physical health deteriorates, depression and anxiety if unchecked can lead to severe mental health issues.

-Depression and anxiety becomes more serious for men because of mental health apart from being a stigma in our society, it is also quite a stereotype for men.
+Depression and anxiety become more serious for men because of mental health apart from being a stigma in our society, it is also quite a stereotype for men.
 Men being considered as rough and tough, if shown their emotions are considered as weak.
 They keep bottling up their emotions, hide their emotions and in the end suffer from severe depression.
 Depression shows that your body and mind are linked together.
 Due to depression your stress hormones and other brain chemicals are out of balance.
 Appetite, sleep, energy and other daily activities are disturbed.
 Research even shows that depression can lead to chronic heart diseases.

 At first, it was thought that depression and anxiety affect men more than women.
 However the studies have shown the opposite, men are more prone to this mental health issue and due to the stereotype type or stigma this depression is leading to an increase in the suicide rate.
+Hence, it becomes very important for us to manage mental health and get it timely treated.

 Understanding any health issue is just one thing.
 To reduce the risk of it is by taking action against it.
-You don’t have to completely change your lifestyle overnight, instead take small steps such as exercise, sleeping on time, manage stress, avoid smoking and eat hygienic diet etc. These steps may sound simple but their impact is long-lasting and leads to a healthy life!
+You don’t have to completely change your lifestyle overnight, instead take small steps such as exercise, sleeping on time, manage stress, avoid smoking and eat a hygienic diet etc. These steps may sound simple but their impact is long-lasting and leads to a healthy life!